UA Voluntary Resolution Agreement

 Relationship with criminal investigations

 The university is not the legal system, and Title IX investigations and criminal processes occur separately.
 The new policy describes the relationship between criminal investigations and Title IX investigations but clarifies that one does not influence the other.
 A case closed finding in criminal proceedings cannot bear positively or negatively on the findings of a Title IX investigation.
 Additionally, different standards of evidence are employed in criminal and Title IX investigations.
-The preponderance of evidence standard, defined in Board of Regents regulation as “more than likely than not that alleged conduct occured,” is used in Title IX investigations.
+The preponderance of evidence standard, defined in Board of Regents regulation as “more than likely than not that alleged conduct occurred,” is used in Title IX investigations.
 The preponderance of evidence standard is typically described as 50 percent plus a feather.
 This is a less challenging standard than the legal system which requires proof beyond a reasonable doubt for a conviction.
 Violation of the university’s policy will result in discipline of the offending party, including the possibility of separation from the university.
 Criminal prosecution takes place independently of any university-imposed disciplinary proceeding.

 Role of Title IX Coordinators